MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 }
 ```

-When UVC-CPV2FaceAuth registry entry is added, devices do not need to publish the EnableDshowRedirection registry entry as described in [DShow Bridge implementation guidance for UVC devices](./dshow-bridge-implementation-guidance-for-usb-video-class-devices.md).
+When UVC-CPV2FaceAuth registry entry is added, devices don't need to publish the EnableDshowRedirection registry entry as described in [DShow Bridge implementation guidance for UVC devices](./dshow-bridge-implementation-guidance-for-usb-video-class-devices.md).

 However, if the device vendor must support older versions of Windows and/or need to enable MJPEG decompression within Frame Server, the EnableDshowRedirection registry entry must be added.